FIND TIPS ON HOW TO READ THE BIBLE IN A YEAR PLUS LEARN ADDITIONAL WAYS TO MAKE YOUR BIBLE IN A YEAR PLAN MORE INTERACTIVE

 I want to read the Bible, but where do I even start?
 When I first told my husband that I wanted to read the Bible in 90 days, he just couldn’t understand it.
 Hold your roll, that wasn’t a typo, before I share with you my tips to help you read the Bible in a year, I first want to share my journey with you .

-When I first told my husband that I wanted to read the Bible in 90 days, he just couldn’t understand it.
-Why 90 days he questioned?
+Let’s get back to the story.
+Why a 90 day Bible reading challenge he questioned?
 At the time I couldn’t think of an answer.
 Truth be told, everybody was doing it so I wanted to do it too.
-Yeah I am a crowd follower.
-At least it was for spiritual growth.
+Yes I was following the crowd, at least it was for spiritual growth.
 Does that at least score some brownie points?